Proposed Colorado

 include any human being from the moment of fertilization.
 1

-If the group is able to collect 76,000 affirmative signatures from state
+The group needed to collect 76,000 affirmative signatures from state

-citizens, then the question will be placed on the 2008 ballot.
-The group expects to
+citizens, in order for the question to be placed on the 2008 ballot.
+The group expected to

 collect about 100,000. signatures.
 If approved, it would change the state constitution to: